Andreas-HVL/Lab3/README.md

 RelayCommand allows binding of UI Actions (Such a Button Clicks) to methods in the ViewModel enabling interaction between components without tightly coupling UI to Logic
 ObservableObject simplifies notifications sent by updated properties via the INotifyPropertyChanged interface, ensurgin that changes made in the ViewModel are reflected in the Views.

+//
+All actual data is instantiated in the Model classes, and modified in the ViewModels using commands received from the Views.
+No Backend data is being directly modified in the views and is instead sent via commands from the UI using RelayCommand or similar functionality to ViewModels and their functionalities.